Welcome to Kindergarten! This year we will learn many things.

 The calendar is a daily part of kindergarten.
 We learn about the days of the week, months of the year, and count the days we’ve been in school, with a special event on the 100th day.
 On the 100th day of school, we celebrate by counting 100 snacks, doing 100 exercises, preparing 100 ingredients for soup and many other fun activities.

 Science: We will learn about physical science by studying different materials and their physical properties.
 In Earth science we will learn that the earth is composed of land, air, and water.
 Recycling is a big topic in kindergarten.
 We recycle paper and plastic products in the classroom.

 Social Studies: Each morning we recite the Pledge of Allegiance.
 We learn what is means to be a Christian citizen and make responsible choices at home, school, and in our community.
 We develop an awareness of people and their related jobs at school.
 This is done during the first week of school.
 We walk around our campus looking for the Gingerbread Man.
-We make stops along the way, meeting the principal, the school secretaries, the librarian, custodian, and our pastor, Father Jim.
+We make stops along the way, meeting the principal, the school secretaries, the librarian, custodian, and our pastor.

 Physical Education: We will learn motor skills, balance and ball skills through many games.

 Fine Arts: We will develop creative expression and participate in analysis and interpretation of art.